liip/LiipMonitor/README.md

 Checks if the maximum disc usage in percentage is reached.

+### DoctrineDbalCheck ###

+Checks if a doctrine dbal server is running.

+### HttpServiceCheck ###

+Checks if an http server is running on the host, port and path specified in the service configuration, returning the expected status code and content.

 ### MemcacheCheck ###

 Checks if a memcache server is running on the host and port specified in the service configuration.